Kathryn2354/VBA/Readme.md

     End Sub`

-This code remove a the Dead Fish Paper text from the original excel file in cell D16 to blank text.
+The VBA code finds cell D16 in the excel sheet.
+It will search for the text "Dead Fish Paper" in that cell, then it can remove that text from the cell.

 ## This code is for removing a single hyperlink for one cell only
     `Public Sub removehyperlink()
         Range("D18").Hyperlinks.Delete
     End Sub`

-This code remove a hyperlink for Cell D18 in the excel sheet.
+The VBA code finds cell D18 in the excel sheet.
+It will remove the hyperlink attached to the text "HW 5 - ggplots & Regressions".

 ## This code changes the selected cells into a markdown table format.
     `Public Sub markdown()